 I'm a single guy.
 Can I still come?

 Yes!
 The one way Calgary Nude Recreation is trying to break the mold is in our admission policy, which doesn't judge you based on your relationship status (or partner's aversion to nudity).
 Anyone who can act respectfully and adhere to the rules is welcome at our events.

 I'm a guy.
 What if I get... excited?

 Virtually every naturist organization we've linked to addresses this in their FAQ.
 The TLDR: 1) Really unlikely to happen.
 2) If it does, be subtle and respectful of the perceptions of those around you and you'll probably be fine.

 Who normally attends your events?

 Calgary Nude Recreation is open to all people, of all genders, ages, all sexual orientations, all body types, and anyone else that likes being naked.
 We have hundreds of members, ranging in age from 20 to 83.
-The only common denominator is that no one is wearing clothes, and they've all followed the policies and procedures to be admitted.
+The only common denominator is that they've all pre-registered for the event and they've all followed the policies and procedures to be admitted.

 Why do I have to provide my real information?